joao-conde/playground/README.md

-# rust-learning
+# Playground

-Learning Rust by doing Rust book exercises and rustlings
+Personal playground for "throw-away code".
+Learn by doing.